Camping Food Ideas – No Refrigeration Required!

 Cornbread is versatile and super easy to make.

 Rice is a great base to plan a healthy dinner around.
-Choose dry rice and let it cook slowly to draw flavor from your favorite ingredients or choose instant rice to save time.
-Just make sure you eat up any leftovers right away – rice must be refrigerated after cooking!
+Choose dry rice and let it cook slowly to draw flavor from your favorite ingredients, or choose instant rice as a time-saving option.
+Make sure not to leave any leftovers as rice must be refrigerated after cooking!

 Rice